 Do you know how well Virginia has done with turning things around?
 They were in the same sinking terrible boat that we were in 2011 after terrible election in 2010.
 They are in excellent shape now, in 2020.
 VA has elected the most women to the VA Legislature in their history!
 They’ve already passed laws to reverse some damage done AND RATIFIED THE Equal Rights Amendment (ERA)!
 This is a story of hope and an inspiration for people to vote.
 NC needs to follow their lead.
 That depends on us and others like us!

 “She Changed the World” is a collaborative project between the Chapel Hill and Durham chapters of the National Organization for Women (NOW).
 It is honoring 10 contemporary women from Durham and Chapel Hill, NC who have contributed to their communities through their service and activism.
 Here is more about the project, a reception to celebrate the opening on 2/29/20, and how you can help.

 Our NC state government is sponsoring a once in a lifetime event – Women Breaking Barriers – at the state Capital in Raleigh on 9/7/19.
 Women Breaking Barriers is part of the “She Changed The World” series of events focused on women running from May 2019 through December 2020.
-See the N.C.
-Department of Natural and Cultural Resources press release here.
 At the NC NOW table, we’ll be running a Women in Science Jeopardy game and selling our new NOW t-shirts.
 Our jeopardy game goes great with the theme, as it’s all about women who changed the world!
-Triad NOW will have their own table, with activities on women’s history and LGBTQ history.
-ERA-NC Alliance will highlight the need for ERA.
-The League of Women Voters – North Carolina helped organize the program and plans to do a skit, among other things.
+Triad NOW will have their own table with activities on women’s history and LGBTQ history.
+ERA-NC Alliance will highlight need for ERA.
+League of Women Voters helped organize the program and is doing a skit, among other things.
 The event ran from 10-3pm.
 Beautiful campaign!
 The event runs from 10-3pm.
-Come on down, hear the diverse speakers, and visit our table, or come help staff our table.
+Come to the event and visit our table, or come help staff our table.

 Fayetteville Police Chief Gina V. Hawkins was recognized by Fayetteville NOW for her leadership abilities during the organization’s Susan B. Anthony Birthday Celebration on Tuesday, 3/12/19.
 Chief Hawkins is the first woman and first minority to serve in the permanent position of police chief for Fayetteville.

-The Fayetteville Chapter of NOW invites you to the 20th annual Susan B. Anthony Birthday Celebration.
-This year, Fayetteville NOW members are honoring Fayetteville Police Chief Gina Hawkins, who is the first woman and first minority to serve in the permanent position of police chief for Fayetteville.
-The event is Tuesday, March 12, 2019, in Fayetteville.
-Please register in advance using SBA Event Registration Form.
+The Fayetteville Chapter of NOW is holding their 20th annual Susan B. Anthony Birthday Celebration.
+In 2019, they are honoring Fayetteville Police Chief Gina Hawkins, who is the first woman and first minority to serve in the permanent position of police chief for Fayetteville.
+The event is Tuesday, March 12, 2019.
+Please register in advance.